williamxsp/ngx-bootstrap/docs/spec/typeahead/typeahead.examples.on-blur.use-case.md

 4. When user starts to type a name of a State from "states" array and there is no matches the drop-down is hidden
 5. If user clicks anywhere outside the input than the "Option on blur" stays empty
 6. When there are any matches then a drop-down with a list of States matches is shown
-7. If user clicks anywhere outside the input than the "Option on blur" is filled with the first item from the States matches
+7. If user highlights any option in the list with a mouse or arrow keys and clicks anywhere outside the input than the "Option on blur" is filled with the option user selected

 Extensions:
 -----------
-3a.
-If there is any data, it could be deleted.
-While deleting data the drop-down with matches is shown

 Variations:
 -----------